-Limited information exists on the effects of seismic and seabed surveys and VSP on seabirds in the Northwest Atlantic; however, underwater sound emissions produced by seismic surveys (e.g., powerful sounds from airguns) have the highest potential to produce adverse effects.
+Limited information exists on the effects of seismic and seabed surveys and VSP on seabirds in the Northwest Atlantic; however, underwater sound emissions produced by seismic surveys have the highest potential to produce adverse effects.
 These sound emissions can affect food availability and use (see Section 5.1.1.1.1), and to a lesser extent affect risk of injury and bird presence and abundance.